athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 ## Decision Drivers

-* **Tool Availability**: Monitoring capabilities must be supported by Prisma CNAPP (CMO) & Defender for Cloud - CNAPP/CSPM platform as the compliance monitoring tool
+* **Tool Availability**: Monitoring capabilities must be supported by Prisma CNAPP (CMO) & Defender for Cloud (FMO under POC) - CNAPP/CSPM platform as the compliance monitoring tool
 * **CMO Requirements**: CMO audit/enforcement baseline is set at CIS Controls v1.4, establishing a minimum version threshold
 * **Benchmark Scope Alignment**: CIS explicitly recommends Foundations benchmarks as the first step, with Service Category benchmarks as a second step for mature implementations
 * **Implementation Speed vs. Freshness**: Priority given to operationalizing controls quickly rather than adopting the latest benchmark versions immediately